 In which case we are assured of the following principle that the a priori synthesis happens less between two concepts, it doesn't happen between two concepts because in the first place, because it happens between the general concept on the one hand, and the spatio-temporal determination on the other hand.
 The true a priori synthesis is not between concepts like the empirical synthesis, the true a priori synthesis goes from the concept to the spatio-temporal determination, and vice-versa.
-That is why there can be a priori syntheses from one concept to another, because space and time have woven a network of determinations which can result in one concept and another concept, however different they are, from the moment that there are rules of production, forming necessary relations with each other.
+That is why there can be a priori syntheses between two concepts, because space and time have woven a network of determinations which can make two concepts, however different they are, from the moment that there are rules of production, form necessary relations with each other.
 Thus space and time will acquire a constitutive power [pouvoir] which will be the constitutive power of all possible experience.